 The words Jesus chose here are very insightful; He could have said, “wise as an owl” or “sly as a fox” – yet He calls his disciples to the same degree of wisdom as the cunning of serpents.
 It is no mystery what Jesus is referring to “…that serpent of old, called the Devil and Satan, who deceives the whole world; he was cast to the earth, and his angels were cast out with him.” –Rev 12:9

 “… his angels were cast out with him.” – those angels being of the same rebellion as that cunning serpent of old – would logically be also likened to serpents.
-The cunning of demons is obviously what Jesus was referring to.
+The cunning of those rebel angels is obviously what Jesus was referring to.

 “… but innocent as doves.” – Matthew 10:16